T-Bone (rapper): Career

-Other works
+Filmography

-Film career
+Film

-T-Bone's first major film role was in 2003, playing the role of Briggs, a rapping prisoner in the comedy-romance The Fighting Temptations, starring Cuba Gooding Jr. and Beyoncé Knowles.
+T-Bone's first major film role was playing the role of Briggs, a rapping prisoner in the 2003 comedy-romance The Fighting Temptations (starring Cuba Gooding Jr. and Beyoncé Knowles).
 In the film, T-Bone performs the song "To da River" with secular artists Lil Zane and Montell Jordan.
-Also in 2003, he starred in Black Rose.
+He also starred in Black Rose in 2003.

-He co-starred in the 2006 Paramount/MTV film All You've Got.
-His other films include Carman and Stephen Yake's R.I.O.T., The Rally (2009) and I'm in Love with a Church Girl (2013).
+T-Bone co-starred in the 2006 MTV film, via Paramount Pictures, All You've Got.
+His other films include the Carman and Stephen Yake's R.I.O.T.
+(1995), The Rally (2009) and I'm in Love with a Church Girl (2013).